Parsa-Sedigh/go-sawler-concurrency/pamphlets/section-9.md

 We need to create a folder called tmp because the generating invoice code needs it(it's gonna write PDFs to that directory).

 ## 81-5.
 Trying things out, subscribing a user, updating  the session, and redirecting
+ After running the docker containers of this app, run: `make start` or `make restart` to start it up.

+In the MIME tab of mailhog, you can see the PDF files(attachments) to download.

+Why we just didn't put the two goroutines in SubscribeToPlan in one goroutine?
+Because this way, generating an invoice and generating a manual, they both run concurrently.
+If we make them 11 goroutine, they would run sequentially.
+This way, we have them running at the same time.
+The only situation where we couldn't do this(two goroutines approach), is that if we needed some info from the first goroutine in order to make the second goroutine run.